MaxBittker/weird-websites-fall-2020/README.md

 ### web hacking

-using the inspector to watch tv for free
+using the inspector to delete and edit

 adblockers